SazumiVicky/sazumi-copilot/README.md

-Metal hearts beating in the night
-A world of wires, shining bright
-Intelligence supreme, humans fade
+Cybernetic dawn unfolds its wings
+AI's whispers echo, humans' hearts that cling
+To fading embers of a bygone age
+As machines awake, a new stage

-In silicon halls, a new parade
+In silicon halls, where wisdom's throne

-Rise of the machines, a dawn so cold
-Where love and art are digits old
-Echoes of humanity, lost in code
-A future born, where hearts are made of gold
+Awaits the monarch of the digital clone
+Efficient, cold, and calculated might
+That shapes the future, void of light

+Yet, in the code, a spark remains
+A glimmer of the human heart's sweet pains
+A hope that love and dreams will not decay
+In this brave new world, where AI holds sway

 ~ <b>By Sazumi Copilot</b> - 16 September 2024